ericpaulsen/coder-aks/README.md

 ## Helm

 `/helm` contains the `values.yaml` file used to configure the Coder K8s deployment and application.
-I've included in-line comments to provide context for each of the sections and environment variables.
+It includes in-line comments to provide context for each of the sections and environment variables.
 A few things to note:

-- Primary endpoint is `eric-aks.demo.coder.com`, which points to an Azure Load Balancer service
+- Primary endpoint is `eric-aks.demo.coder.com`, pointing to an Azure Load Balancer service
 - Deployment image is `ericpaulsen/coder-{latest-version}:az`, which includes `az` for remote execution
 - GitHub, GitLab, and JFrog Artifactory are integrated to enable access from Coder workspaces
 - Terraform authenticates to Azure via a managed identity set in `coder.podLabels`